ninegua/reversi/docs/index.md

 }
 ```

-Take the *move* function (under *service") as an example:
+Take the *move* method as an example:

-* It is exported as part of the public *service* of the canister.
+* It is one of the methods exported under the *service* interface of the canister.
 * It takes two integers as input (representing a coordinate), and returns a result of type *MoveResult*.
 * *MoveResult* is a variant (aka. enum) that represents possible results and errors when a player makes a move.
 * Among the branches of *MoveResult*, *GameOver* indicates that a game has finished, and it carries an argument *ColorCount* representing the number of black and white pieces on the game board.

 A candid file is automatically generated from Motoko source codes for each canister, and automatically used by the JS user library, without any involvement from a developer:

-* On the Motoko side, each candid type corresponds to a Motoko type, and each service corresponds to a public function.
+* On the Motoko side, each candid type corresponds to a Motoko type, and each method corresponds to a public function.
-* On the JS side, each candid type corresponds to a JSON object, and each service corresponds to a member function of the imported canister object.
+* On the JS side, each candid type corresponds to a JSON object, and each method corresponds to a member function of the imported canister object.

 Most candid types have direct JS representations, some require a little conversion.
 For example, *nat* is arbitrary precision in both Motoko and Candid, and in JS it is mapped to a [big.js] integer, so one has to use *n.toNumber()* to convert it to JS native number type.